jonlpersson/ed-latimore/site/_posts/2016-10-11-hard-work-beats-talent.md

 Success takes years–and it may take even longer than that.

-Talent doesn't prepare you for the grind.
-Skill doesn't prepare for the inevitable plateaus you'll endure.
-The ability to work hard and grind it out when things don't look like they're going to turn out well is why you should always bet on the hard worker.
+Talent doesn’t prepare you for the grind.
+Skill doesn’t prepare for the inevitable plateaus you’ll endure.
+The ability to work hard and grind it out when things don’t look like they’re going to turn out well is why you should always bet on the hard worker.

-They'll give it their all every time, no matter how skilled they are or how talented the competition is.
+They’ll give it their all every time, no matter how skilled they are or how talented the competition is.

 Initial talent makes you look great, at first.
-You blow by the rest of the field, but eventually, you've gotta face people just like you.
+You blow by the rest of the field, but eventually, you’ve gotta face people just like you.
 These people have talent as well.

 What separates the merely talented from those who produce results and gain accolades?
 Work.
 Hard, disgusting, back-breaking, you never know when the end is coming, work.